francograaff/francograaff.github.io/_posts/2024-04-02-newsletter.md

 In my role in the Columbia Art Market Society, I sent out a weekly newsletter sharing the latest updates on our events alongside art world news items and a selection of exhibitions in  New York City for students to explore.

-Seeking to improve the reader's experience, I redesigned the newsletter, practicing my design and prototyping skills on a project with real-world constraints.
+Looking to improve the reader's experience, and practice my design and prototyping skills, I redesigned the newsletter.

 #### Goals